tarunvelli/rails-tabler-starter/README.md

 # rails-tabler-starter

-Rails starter boilerplate that you can clone and build on top off
+Rails starter boilerplate that you can clone and build on top of

 * User authentication & authorization